c-sanders/Quaternion/README.md

 * ### Why is a quaternion conjugate necessary in order to calculate a rotation?

-According to the book Vector, by Robyn Arianrhod, the use of the quaternion conjugate is necessary, otherwise the resulting the value will veer off in the wrong direction into 4-dimensional space.
+According to the book Vector, by Robyn Arianrhod, the use of the quaternion conjugate is necessary, otherwise the resulting value will veer off in the wrong direction into 4-dimensional space.
 Multiplication by the quaternion conjugate brings the result back to where it should be.